Mint Tin Aliens

 Place 5 playing cards face-up in a row and place remaining cards face-down in a pile.

-- First player starts with a card draw.
+- First player starts with up to 2 card draws.
 Players have 3 choices for drawing cards:

 Immediately replace drawn face-up card with a card from the face-down pile.